dancancro/great-big-example-application/README.md

 The rationale behind this is pretty simple...

-    1. Code examples are better than docs, lessons and Gitter, and
+    1. Code examples are better than docs, lessons and Gitter Q&A.
-    2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code
+    2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
+Anything you learn in a tutorial must sadly be judged with trepidation becauase it's probably been simplified and isn't the right way.
+    3. If you want to know how fast a big Angular app will build, run and test before investing the time to learn Angular - and you should - then you need source code for a big app before you even write Hello World.
+    4. If you want to know the complexity limits a technology will place on your app before you commit to using it, there's no better way than to see a complex example made with that technology.

 Hopefully, when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
 I expect it to reduce the time to implement your own real